-Audiobooks have traditionally been used in schools by teachers of second-language learners, learning-disabled or -impaired students, and struggling readers or nonreaders.
+Audiobooks have traditionally been used in schools by teachers of second-language learners, learning-disabled students, and struggling readers or nonreaders.
 In many cases, audiobooks have proven successful in providing a way for these students to access literature and enjoy books.
 But they have not been widely used with average, avid, or gifted readers.
 Varley (2002) writes, "Uncertain whether audiobooks belong to the respectable world of books or the more dubious world of entertainment, elementary and high-school teachers have often cast a fishy eye at them, and many have opted for the safe course of avoidance."

 - Introduce students to books above their reading level

 - Highlight the humor in books

 - Introduce new genres that students might not otherwise consider

 - Introduce new vocabulary or difficult proper names or locales

 - Sidestep unfamiliar dialects or accents, Old English, and old-fashioned literary styles